Why lower gasoline fees are both appropriate 1

 Cheap gas gives an effective raise to drivers filling up their tanks.
 Still, the 2014-2016 oil crash showed that plunging electricity costs may have terrible outcomes for the present-day American economy.

-Hundreds of hundreds of oil workers lost their jobs numerous years as crude crashed to $26 a barrel.
+Hundreds of oil workers lost their jobs for years as crude crashed to $26 a barrel.
 Dozens of electricity companies went bankrupt.
 Business spending plummeted.
 And electricity shares tumbled, contributing to mayhem on Wall Street.

-One huge danger in 2019 is the economy could sense comparable ache once more.
-US oil fees have plummeted 38% in the beyond 3 months.
-And President Donald Trump has rooted for them to head lower.
+One huge danger in 2019 is that the economy could sense comparable pain again.
+US oil prices have plummeted 38% in the past three months, and President Donald Trump has urged them to head lower.

-The United States has the simplest growth to be a larger energy participant considering that 2014-2016 downturn.
-Lifted with the aid of the shale revolution, US oil output lately exceeded Russia and Saudi Arabia for the primary time in view that 1973.
+The United States has the simplest growth to be a larger energy participant, considering the 2014-2016 downturn.
+Lifted with the aid of the shale revolution, US oil output lately exceeded Russia and Saudi Arabia for the first time since 1973.
 Job gains in electricity powerhouses (and purple states) like Texas, North Dakota, and Oklahoma could be reversed if fees keep plunging.

-“If we retain on the direction we’ve got seen for crude oil, we might see several job losses,” said Tom Kloza, international head of electricity analysis on the Oil Price Information Service.
+“If we maintain the direction we’ve seen for crude oil, we might see several job losses,” said Tom Kloza, international head of electricity analysis at the Oil Price Information Service.

 Gas charges are down sharply.